naduncalcey/pokemon-tcg-app/README.md

 🔍 **Search and Filter:** Easily search for your favorite Pokémon cards using our intuitive search feature.
 Filter cards based on sets, types, and more!

 📈 **Smooth Scrolling:** Enjoy a smooth and delightful scrolling experience throughout the app, ensuring a seamless interaction.

-🔝 **Back to Top:** Scroll with ease!
-The convenient "Back to Top" button allows you to smoothly navigate back to the top of the content.

 🎉 **Interactive Card Grid:** Explore a beautiful grid of Pokémon cards.
 Toggle between list and grid views to match your preferred browsing style.